-Risk reporting and monitoring
+Risk monitoring and reporting

-Operational risk management and control reports provide information, including actual operational loss levels, self assessment results and the status of issue resolution to the lines of business and senior management.
+Operational risk management and control reports provide information, including actual operational loss levels, self-assessment results and the status of issue resolution to the lines of business and senior management.
+In addition, key control indicators and operating metrics are monitored against targets and thresholds.
 The purpose of these reports is to enable management to maintain operational risk at appropriate levels within each line of business, to escalate issues and to provide consistent data aggregation across the Firm's businesses and functions.
-The Firm has a process for capturing, tracking and monitoring operational risk events.
-The Firm analyses errors and losses and identifies trends.
-Such analysis enables identification of the causes associated with risk events faced by the lines of business.